 What is Mental Health First Aid (MHFA)

-You may of heard of Mental Health First Aid (MHFA) but don’t really know what it involves or if it’s right for you.
+You may have heard of Mental Health First Aid (MHFA) but don’t really know what it involves or if it’s right for you or your organisation.

-More information about MHFA modules MHFA aims, to not only reduce stigma associated with mental health but also assist everyone to manage their own stress levels, support their well-being and feel able to speak out if they require support.
+MHFA aims, to not only reduce the stigma associated with mental health but also assist everyone to manage their own stress levels, support their well-being and feel able to speak out if they require support.
 We know how to look after our physical health but it’s just as important to learn how to look after our mental health-MHFA will equip you with tools to look after your well-being.
-In turn increasing your confidence to reach out to others.
+In turn, increasing your confidence to reach out to others.
 And because MHFA is an internationally recognized, certification-based training, participants who successfully complete the two-day course, gain a Mental Health First Aider certificate.
 Talking about mental health doesn't need to be awkward

 Start small.
 People find talking in person difficult, and that's understandable- if this is the case you could send a text, leave a note- just keep reaching out